Crispy Lemon Thyme Chicken Thighs

 - For oven and air fryer: Once the chicken thighs are out of the oven/fryer, set the chicken aside over a large serving tray, cover to keep warm.
 Collect as much juice and oil as you can from the bottom of the baking tray/basket.
 Add it to a skillet and warm it over medium heat with 4 lemon slices and the rest of the thyme.
 You may need to add a bit more chicken stock or olive oil if not enough chicken juice.
 The lemon should be slightly charred and there should be a few tablespoons of pan juices that’s just enough to drizzle over the chicken.
 Serve hot.

 - If in a hurry, use skinless and boneless chicken thighs.
-If use skin-on chicken thighs with leg bone, please scroll up to the post to see step-by-step photos and instructions on how to remove the bone.
+If use skin-on chicken thighs with leg bone, please scroll up to the post to see step-by-step photos and instructions on how to remove the bone or check out this story.

 - If marinating the chicken for meal prep, use a little more than a quarter of one whole lemon juice and store them in a large freezer friendly bag with thyme, squeeze out the air and store it flat in the freezer.
 Defrost a night before with a tray underneath.